 To open the tool:

-From the main menu, select Code > Search & Code > Named Entity Recognition.
+Select the Search & Code tab and from there Named Entity Recognition.

 Select documents or document groups that you want to search and click Continue.